akleemans/latex-wordcount/README.md

 	This code is released under the GPLv2 license allowing its free use, modification and distribution.

-See the [license file](raw/master/gpl-2.0.txt) for more information.
+See the [license file](latex-wordcount/raw/master/gpl-2.0.txt) for more information.

 ## Purpose
 Counts number of words in a LaTeX file.

 Just run the script with a *tex*-file as argument:

-    wordcount.py file.tex
+    python wordcount.py file.tex

 ## Word count
 Counted as text: